What are some typical characteristics in your area?

 These fans are used to move air in hard-to-reach corners and to circulate the air within the crawlspace when the exhaust and intake fans are not running.
-These fans help to keep the air from getting stagnant and keep moisture from condensing on surfaces when outside conditions are not beneficial for fresh air ventilation.
+These fans greatly enhance the operation of the dehumidifier by extending the drying distance and effectiveness.
 The fans have extremely low energy usage.

 Your installer will do a site assessment to determine exactly what your home needs.
 This example is for informational purposes only.